 Additionally, Dr. King oversees the data management and analysis of the 21-site, industry-funded study, “Understanding the Role of Novel HBV Assays to Improve the Characterization of Acute and Chronic Hepatitis B.” It is an ancillary study to the Hepatitis B Research Network (HBRN), which is comprised of 28 clinical centers, an immunology center, a central laboratory and NIH scientists.
 She is a co-investigator of the HBRN’s data coordinating center.

-Dr. King attended the University of California San Diego to obtain her Bachelor of Science degree in biology and later obtained her doctorate in epidemiology from the University of Pittsburgh.
+Dr. King attended the University of California, San Diego, where she obtained her Bachelor of Science degree in biology.
+She obtained her doctorate in epidemiology from Pitt Public Health.